Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Systems Engineering and Devops
-#Task 15.
+#Task 16.
-Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.